Veronica Madonna

 OAA, MAA, FRAIC, M.Arch, B.E.D.S., B.Arch.Sc.

-Prior to establishing her own firm, Studio VMA Inc., Veronica served as a Principal at Moriyama & Teshima Architects, where she led the design of award-winning and highly sustainable educational buildings for prominent institutions across Canada.
-Notably, Veronica played a crucial role as the Principal Architect in two groundbreaking projects: Limberlost Place, a ten-storey mass timber and net-zero carbon building for George Brown College, and the Honey Bee Research Centre for the Ontario Agricultural College at the University of Guelph.
-These projects received international acclaim for their design excellence and sustainable innovations, earning accolades such as the World Architectural News Design Award and the Architectural Review Future Project Award for Sustainability.
+Prior to founding Studio VMA Inc., Veronica was a Principal at Moriyama & Teshima Architects, where she led the design of award-winning, sustainability-focused buildings for major institutions across the country.
+Her leadership on landmark projects such as Limberlost Place—a ten-storey mass timber and net-zero carbon academic building for George Brown College—and the Honey Bee Research Centre for the University of Guelph, have earned international recognition, including the World Architectural News Design Award and the Architectural Review Future Project Award for Sustainability.